jasonkpape/jekyll-portfolio/_posts/2021-05-21-invaders-game.markdown

 description: Spectral Invasion by Jason Pape # Add post description (optional)
 img: invaders.jpg # Add image post (optional)
 fig-caption: A screenshot of Spectral Invasion # Add figcaption (optional)
-tags: [Javascript, Tumult Hype, Games, Computer Science, Space Invaders, Arcade]
+tags: [Javascript, Tumult Hype, Games, Computer Science, Space Invaders, Arcade, Tomohiro Nishikado]
 ---

 ----
 ## Project Description
-This game is a recreation of the classic <cite>Space Invaders</cite> arcade game.
+This game is a recreation of the classic <cite>Space Invaders</cite> arcade game designed by Tomohiro Nishikado.
 The player controls a cannon that can move left, move right, and shoot upward.
 The goal is to shoot all of the invaders before they can descend upon the cannon.
 There are four barriers in place that the cannon can use to evade fire.

 ----
 ## Game